-6.2 Use case
+7.2 Use case

 An application want to retrieve the current avaiable memory of the device.
-In this case, the specialization of <mgmtObj> memory is used Annex D.4 of [2].
+In this case, the specialization of <mgmtObj> memory is used Annex D.4 of [b-oneM2M TS-0001].
 In the memory specialization, memAvailable is the attribute that contains the required information.
 The application can get to know the available memory by retrieving the resource.

-Figure: 6.2-1: Use case for management
+Figure: 7.2-1: Use case for management